Gianatmaja/Actuarial-Statistical-Modelling-in-R/README.md

-# Actuarial & Statistical Modelling in R
+# Statistical Modelling in R

 This repository contains several projects related to actuarial science & statistics, with codes in R.